EBG2014/Getting-and-Cleaning-Data-Course-Project/README.md

 + This data was written to a text file **tidySamsungdata.txt"* using *write.table* with *row.names=FALSE* and attached as a text file to the coursework site

 + If this data is examined as a text file it looks a little messy.
-As stated in the R script it is better to run the following which clearly shows the tidy format of the data: data <- read.table("tidySamsungdata.txt", header = TRUE); View(data) *I would like to acknowledge the following thread from the following discussion thread for this idea: https://class.coursera.org/getdata-011/forum/thread?thread_id=69*
+As stated in the R script, it is better to run the following which clearly shows the tidy format of the data (*"tidySamsungdata.txt"* should be in your working directory): data <- read.table("tidySamsungdata.txt", header = TRUE); View(data) *I would like to acknowledge the following thread from the following discussion thread for this idea: https://class.coursera.org/getdata-011/forum/thread?thread_id=69*